thedoctor095/hwtemp-rs/README.md

 ## Contributing

-Feel free to contribute to Sk by opening issues, submitting pull requests, or suggesting improvements.
+Feel free to contribute to **hwtemp-rs** by opening issues, submitting pull requests, or suggesting improvements.

 ## License